bq-educacion/bq-editor/README.md

 Necessary `extensions` and `stringHandler` must be added so editor can interpret the content.

-## Examples
+## Storybook

-To see more examples and play with them, download the project and run our storybook:
+To see more examples and play with them, download the project, install dependencies and run our storybook:

 ```
 yarn storybook:start
 ```

-## Contributing
+## Contribute

 First of all, thanks for using bq editor!

 If you run into any issues, open an issue in our [github repository](https://github.com/bq-educacion/bq-editor) or create a pull request with your improvement proposal, explaining in detail the problem and the solution.

-Please be patient, as this is a work in progress editor.
+Please be patient, as this is a work in progress project.

+## Credits

+This editor uses the wonderful [Remirror](https://remirror.io/) React library.

+All credits and applause go to the Remirror team.

 ## License